-There are stones that need no introduction: their story is written in color.
-Chrysocolla carries in its veins the trace of the copper that formed it—those blues and greens that change with the light are the same copper that tints turquoise and ancient enamels, mineralized here alongside silica for thousands of years.
-This pendant is a conversation between that stone and silver: a 28 × 22 × 6 mm piece, a freeform cabochon set in 925 sterling silver.
+Some stones need no introduction: their story is written in their color.
+Chrysocolla carries in its veins the trace of the copper that formed it—those blues and greens that change with the light are the same copper mineralized with silica over thousands of years.
+Free-form cabochon, 28x22x6 mm, set in 925 sterling silver with an oxidized finish.
 A 45 cm silver chain is included.
 Unique piece.

 Chrysocolla in silica (hydrated copper silicate intergrown with quartz/chalcedony) |